Mesker Park Zoo and Botanic Garden: Amazonia

 Amazonia is a Central/South American focused rainforest exhibit that opened in 2008.
 While there are large structures within the exhibit designed to look like vegetation, many of the plants seen within are in fact living plants, maintained by the zoo's grounds crew.
 As such, the exhibit grows and changes in time as plants are added and occasionally trimmed so as to not completely block out the sunlight.
 The exhibit added more than 150 animals to the zoo and is currently highlighted by jaguars, Baird's tapir, bats, black howler monkeys, squirrel monkeys, prehensile-tailed porcupines, Arrau turtles, Cuvier's dwarf caiman, and several fish species from the Amazonian River system.
 The open spaces of the exhibit also function as a free-flight bird aviary, and house over ten species of birds.

 Penguins of Patagonia

 Penguins of Patagonia is an outdoor humboldt penguin exhibit.

 North America

 North America includes a large Mexican gray wolf enclosure.

 Discovery Center

 The Discovery Center is an indoor/outdoor exhibit that focuses on conservation, education, and endangered species.
 It also houses the zoo's education department and many of the animal used in educational programs.
-This exhibit contains Francois' langur, red pandas, hyacinth macaw, ocelot and several smaller reptile enclosures.
+This exhibit contains Francois' langur, red pandas, ring-tailed lemurs, ocelot and several smaller reptile enclosures.
 Of particular note is the hellbender salamander exhibit, where the zoo displays and raises juvenile eastern hellbenders as part of a statewide conservation program, in association with Purdue University and the Indiana Department of Natural Resources.